Canadian Career Education College

 Students are required to have their own devices at their place matching the following system requirements.

 We don’t just tell – teach!
 CCEC-PDLES Assigned Learning has a full range of tools that make the virtual classroom extra engaging and interactive.
 Show videos and share up to 6 attendee webcams (If applicable).
 Invite subject matter experts to teach with students.
 Chat, draw and highlight the content you present.
 And the list goes on.

 Expand the reach of your live online learning to your mobile devices.
 The PDLES Assigned Module app for iPhone and iPad lets those on the move get the same rich, interactive learning experience that their desk-bound classmates enjoy.

 For Our Students

-Students can register through your course catalog or by clicking a link in their invitation email.
-Reminder emails, pre-tests and uploaded learning materials help prepare Students for live session.
+Students can register through your course catalogue or by clicking a link in their invitation email.
+Reminder emails, pre-tests and uploaded learning materials help prepare Students for live sessions.

 Interactive Learning Features

-During a learning, session educator can gauge Students' interest
+During learning, session educators can gauge Students' interest

 and participation using dashboard charts and keep them